Christian Bjelland I

 Christian Bjelland (30 May 1858 - 9 May 1927) was the founder of Chr.
 Bjelland & Co A/S, Norway's largest canned goods producer and amongst the largest in Scandinavia.
 He became one of the great industrialists of his time and in 1908 was made a Knight, 1st Class of the Royal Norwegian Order of St. Olav for his contribution to building the Norwegian canning industry.

 Background

-Christian Bjelland was born on the farm Åreskjold at Høyland in Rogaland, Norway.
+Christian Bjelland was born on the farm Åreskjold at Høyland Municipality in Rogaland, Norway.
 His parents were farmers who raised a family of six.
 In 1868, the family moved to Stavanger where Bjelland attended school in the neighborhood of Bjergsted.
 His formal education ended after fifth grade.